MicrosoftDocs/learn/learn-pr/azure/secure-apps-azure-container-instances-sidecar/includes/2-deploy-into-virtual-network.md

 ## Create a container instance in the virtual network

 Now that you have all the required components, you can deploy the Azure container instance.
-You specify the Azure SQL database Fully Qualified Domain Name (FQDN) and credentials in environment variables, so the container instance can connect to it.
+You specify the Azure SQL database Fully Qualified Domain Name (FQDN) and credentials in environment variables, so the container instance can connect to the database.

 1. Run the following Azure CLI command to deploy the Azure container instance.
 Retry the command if you get an error on the first attempt.